coderefinery/IDEs/_episodes/01-introduction-to-dev-tools.md

 ## Code editors

-- Code editors are light-weight IDE's
+- Code editors are light-weight IDEs
 - Mainly developed for writing code
 - General purpose editors and can be used for writing code in various programming languages
 - Support auto-completion, terminal integration, version control integration, etc

-## IDE's
+## IDEs

 - IDE is generally focused on a single language and contains the compiler/interpreter and debugger specific to the language
     - (e.g. not easy to use RStudio for developing code in Python and R)